mlde/mlde/Principles.md

 6. argument to the app

 Find the theme:
 1. global theme in [missing]
 2. local theme in ~/[missing]
 3. global theme from app in [missing]
 4. local theme from app in ~/[missing]

-Settings from a theme file override settings from previous read theme files.
+Settings from actual theme file override settings from previous read theme files.
 So you can ie keep the general theme and change just one option.